ICT2x01-P2-7/Project-Code/README.md

 Coverage report will print the results directly in the terminal while coverage html will generate a website for easier viewing.

+## Whitebox Test Cases

+For the authenticate.py, there is a total of 5 test cases.
+The description for each of the test cases is as follows

+Test1(): Passing in a string with normal alphabets to simulate a user keying in a string that is the wrong password\n Test2(): Passing in an integer to simulate a user keying in an integer\n Test3(): Passing in a string with a mix of normal alphabets and numbers to simulate a user using a mix of letters and numbers\n
+Test4(): Passing in a string with the correct password to simulate a user keying in the correct password\n Test5(): Passing in a float with a decimal point to simulate a user keying in a number with a decimal\n

 ## Test Case Video
 https://user-images.githubusercontent.com/77475889/143190961-ea4461a3-0ff8-46ce-b4a1-bb7ea6098e0a.mp4